 Amy discovered Muttville when her rescue dog / furry soulmate, Scooter, was 7 years old.
 Muttville’s mission spoke to her when she realized that senior dogs, just like the amazing Scooter, were being overlooked in shelters and needed a strong advocate to provide a path to their “new beginnings”.

 Amy is the Director of Tax at Tao Capital Partners.
 She is a CPA who received her MS and BS in Accounting from Michigan State University.

 Kevin Nishioka, Assistant Treasurer

 Kevin Nishioka has served on the Muttville board since the Fall of 2012 and serves as treasurer.

 In 2010, he and his husband Ben adopted Henry, a lovable miniature Schnauzer mix.

-He is the Vice President, Tax at Alexander & Baldwin, Inc. and was previously an asset management tax partner in the San Francisco office of PricewaterhouseCoopers LLP, in the asset management practice.
-Prior to PwC, Kevin was at another Big 4 firm.
+He is the Vice President, Tax at Alexander & Baldwin, Inc. and was previously an asset management tax partner in the San Francisco office of PricewaterhouseCoopers LLP.
 Kevin is a graduate of CSU, Sacramento and is a CPA.

 Kate Wheble has been a Muttville volunteer since 2012 and joined the board in 2016.
 In 2013, she and her partner Mauri adopted Bob, a Muttville pup.